Local Event Organisation

 I would hope this is straightforward and almost self explanatory to use http://oomap.co.uk/ A4 at 1:15000 should usually give sufficient area to cope with a 1 hour event It is worth experimenting with where the map is centred as this can make a big difference.

-Controlling and Risk Assessments Before the maps are printed, there is a generic risk assessment form must be checked, and it is often worth considering the notes at https://www.aire.org.uk/info/e...
+Controlling and Risk Assessments Before the maps are printed, there is a generic risk assessment form which must be checked, and it is often worth considering the notes at https://www.aire.org.uk/info/e...
 Chris Burden or Leon Foster can supply a draft Risk Assessment which you can tweak for your event.

-Please send maps and risk assessment to Chris Burden for Ocad map and Open orienteering maps, and to Tony Thornley for Illustrator maps at least 2 weeks before the event.
+Please send maps and risk assessment to Chris Burden or Richard Foster for Ocad map and Open orienteering maps, and to Tony Thornley for Illustrator maps at least 2 weeks before the event.
 Chris or Tony will send the maps off for printing and they will be left with the informal kit ahead of the event.

 Formats and Scoring The ideal, as last year, is to run a shorter and a longer event.
 45 and 60 minutes.
 Multiple maps particularly for the off-road events will probably be needed, and there are different ways of doing this, such as Rob’s piecemeal effort at Esholt Woods, or the compulsory controls at Roundhay.
 Feel free to be inventive.
 It is best to get the details on the website in advance , if possible.